tykangler/Atlas/design.md

 * Index wiki links as entities and their corresponding relationships.
 * If indefinite entity found, then search in model for best match.
 If not found, then index indefinite entity.
 * Once wiki link found, search the model for best match and mark entity as concrete.
+* At the end, remove all entities that don't have a corresponding wiki article.

+* **Pros**:
+    * Will be making 1 pass through each article.
+Clean pipeline.
+    * Can discard text right after using.
+    * Easily parallelizable
+* **Cons**:
+    * ~~Chance of indexing duplicate entities.~~ No chance of this since we are only indexing entities with wiki articles.
+    * Have to make another pass through model to clean up entities.
+    * Will be storing non-relevant entities temporarily.

+### Decision

+Go with greedily indexing method.
+Either way we will have to temporarily store information, and make an extra pass.
+It's a matter of whether we want to store processed data or raw data.
+Let's store processed data.

 ### Data Processing + Parsing

 Atlas will be using Wikipedia data dumps as its data source.
 The data will be in the `wikitext` format.
 So, we need to parse and clean text, retaining only relevant information such as outgoing links.
 This text will be the basis for the langugage model.
 Because the data dumps are large, we will extract in chunks, clean and feed those chunks into the language model, then work on extracting and cleaning the next chunk.
 This will work in parallel.

 ### Output

+Output can be in the form of paragraphs or graph model.
+Should offer both options.
+Should also offer more information about the queried entities, as well as links and relationships.
+Should also user to find other relationships.
+Overall graph model should be visible as well.

 ### Relationship Querying

+Relationships are queried for closest path.
+Also offer other paths.
+Should also allow querying by entity + relationship to get resulting entity.

 ## High-Level Design